 Outcomes of the courses designed for M.Sc. in Geology

-The coursesare designed in the semester system and on CBCS pattern of UGC.
+The courses are designed in the semester system and options are given to opt the course of interest of the learners.
 The following Courses, in syllabus for the above said program, with the given course outcomes statements:

 1st Semester